ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 # Intro to Python for Data Science

 ## Why are we here?
-1. Intro to coding in Python
+1. Overview of Data Science
-2. Intro to data science using Python
+2. Intro to programming in Python
 3. Intro to the Codeup experience

 ## Why Codeup?